qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Geometries (if present) are combined into one multipart geometry for each group.
 Output attributes are computed depending on each given aggregate definition.

-This algorithm allows to use the default aggregation functions of the QGIS Expression engine.
+This algorithm allows to use the default :ref:`aggregates functions <aggregates_function>` of the QGIS Expression engine.

 Parameters
 ..........